Kornelch/ChroTeMoVi/UserManual.md

 ![Run test](http://i.imgur.com/kJwUrN8.jpg)

-You should see a picture similiar to presented below.
+You should see a picture similiar to the one presented below.

 ![displayedTest](http://i.imgur.com/vCjkCf1.jpg)

-When you press right mouse button and move mouse you should be able to rotate this picture.
+When you press the right mouse button and move the mouse you should be able to rotate this picture.

 ![Canvas Move ](http://i.imgur.com/BXam8bu.jpg)
-With the use of central mouse botton you should be able to zoom in and zoom out.
+With the use of the central mouse button you should be able to zoom the view in and out.

-If you succeed, you can go on.
-ChroTeMo and ChroTeVi should now run on your computer.
+If you succeed, ChroTeMo and ChroTeVi should now run on your computer.

 ## Chromosome Territory Modeller
 The purpose of ChroTeMo is to create model of chromosome territory.